 Scholarly critical / analytical / interpretative essays are invited from scholars across the world for an Anthology to be brought out on the ODES OF JOHN KEATS, exploring new critical insights and perspectives.
 The anthology will be published by a reputed Publisher headquartered in India and having its main business base in USA, UK and Ireland.

 Deadline for submission of essays: 10 October 2011

-Critical / analytical / interpretive essays are invited from scholars across the world for an Anthology to be brought out on the GEETANJALI of the noted Indian Poet Nobel Laureate RABINDRANATH TAGORE.
-The anthology will be published by a reputed Publisher based in India and having its distribution network the world over.
+Critical / analytical / interpretive essays are invited from scholars across the world for an Anthology to be brought out on the GITANJALI of the noted Indian Poet Nobel Laureate RABINDRANATH TAGORE.
+The anthology will be published by a reputed Indian Publisher having its distribution network the world over.

 The essay must be within 2500 and 4000 words, typeset with 1.5 paragraph space and must be according to the latest MLA Stylesheet.

 The last date for submission of complete essay is October 10, 2011.